1. BigRentz

 Adaptive reuse is an important part of redeveloping cities over time.
 In the best cases, adaptive reuse projects retain timeless architectural styles while finding new spaces for people and businesses.
 Furthermore, these sorts of projects can help reduce the environmental impact of construction by reusing materials and avoiding demolition.

-Not all buildings can be repurposed, but our goal in creating new buildings should always be to take a long-term view and imagine how they could be transformed whenever new needs arise.
-Another approach is modular building, which enables buildings to be disassembled and reused in myriad configurations to account for changing circumstances.
+Not all buildings can be repurposed, but the goal in creating new buildings should always be to take a long-term view and imagine how they could be transformed whenever new needs arise.

 Get the latest from the Think Big Blog delivered to your inbox.